Last Updated on September 9, 2022 by Lori Geurin

 - No phone for the entire day.

-What To Do During A Social Media Detox
+What To Do During A 30-Day Social Media Fast

-So now you may be wondering, “if I’m not on social media, what am I going to do?”
-Here are a few ideas.
+“But I’m not on social media.
+What am I going to do?” you might be asking.
+Here are a few suggestions for you.

 - Delete your social media apps.
 If they aren’t on your phone they won’t be a temptation.